 One trial involving four arms (meditation, massage, both massage and meditation or standard care) found that the combined group of massage and meditation showed improvements from baseline to four weeks after intervention in quality-of-life (p = 0.005) and transcendence (p 0.01) , which were significantly greater (p = <0.05) than improvements in the other groups [28].
 Full results were not reported.

 No trials measured longer-term impact of the interventions on pain or anxiety.
 No trials reported on satisfaction.
 Although one reported that patients enjoyed the massage [30].
-Two trials reported uneven levels of attrition across trial arms but none provided information about whether the reason for discontinuation was related to the intervention [18, 37].
-One trial reported on adverse events, stating that there were few, with similar rates per trial arm [26].
-None of the adverse events described in this trial or the other two trials that reported on adverse events [27, 28] appeared to be related to the intervention.

-REFLEXOLOGY
+Reflexology

-PRIMARY OUTCOMES
+Primary outcomes

 Two of the six trials on reflexology measured short-term impact on anxiety [31, 34].
 In one the comparison group was sole touching [34] and in the other it was attention control [31].
 In one there was a significant difference favouring those receiving reflexology (RR 5.53, 95% CI 2.16, 14.15) [31].
 In the other there was no significant difference between the trial arms (MD -2.53, 95% CI -10.18, 5.12) .
 We judged as very low the quality of the evidence on the impact of reflexology on anxiety in the short-term.
 We downgraded the quality of evidence by three levels because of study limitations (unclear risk of selection bias), imprecision (wide confidence intervals) and inconsistency of findings.